Home » GMP » Drug master file (DMF): FDA Guidelines

 Type-III: Packing material:

 Each additive should be identified and characterized by its manufacturer method, release specifications, and testing methods.
-Toxicological data on these materials would be included under this sort of DMF, if not, otherwise available by cross regard to another document.
+Toxicological data on these materials would be included under this sort of DMF, if not, otherwise available by cross-reference to another document.

 Usually, the official compendia and FDA regulations for Colour additives (21 CFR Parts 70 through 82), Direct food additives (21 CFR parts 170 through 173), indirect food additives (21 CFR parts 174 through 178), and Food substances (21 CFR Park I S I through 186) may be used as a source for release, tests, specifications, and safety.